dpella/webdp-v2/README.md

 - [Demo 1](demo/demo.ipynb)
 - [Demo 2](demo/presentation_demo.ipynb)

+## Report
+You can read our project report [here](report/WebDP_report.pdf)

+## FrontDP
+A frontend for WebDP has also been developed by another bachelors project group which you can find [here](https://github.com/dpella/frontdp).
+The v1 of this backend is fully compatible with FrontDP.

 ## Who we are
 We are a team of students from the Department of Computer Science and Engineering at Chalmers University of Technology and University of Gothenburg.
 Our team consists of the following five members:
 - [DAVID AL AMIRI](https://github.com/Thefriendlymoose)